Bill Evans: Legacy and influence

-During his lifetime, Evans was honored with 31 Grammy nominations and seven Awards.
-In 1994, he was posthumously honored with the Grammy Lifetime Achievement Award.
+During his lifetime, Evans received 31 Grammy nominations and seven Awards.
+In 1994, he posthumously received the Grammy Lifetime Achievement Award.

 The Bill Evans Jazz Festival at Southeastern Louisiana University began in 2002.
 A Bill Evans painting hangs in the Recital Hall lobby of the Department of Music and Performing Arts.
 The Center for Southeastern Louisiana Studies at the Simms Library holds the Bill Evans archives.
-He was named Outstanding Alumnus of the year in 1969 at Southeastern Louisiana University.
+He was named Outstanding Alumnus of the year in 1969.